hayj/DataTools/README.md

 	git clone https://github.com/hayj/DataTools.git
 	pip install ./DataTools/wm-dist/*.tar.gz

+## NDJson

+This class will allow you to read and write (append mode) objects as [Newline Delimited Json](http://jsonlines.org/) which is used to stream files (and do not load it all at once).
+It will automatically compress (or will not compress, according to the extension you give, or the compresslevel you give) using bz2.

+	from datatools.jsonutils import *
+	ndj = NDJson("mydata", "/home/foo", compresslevel=5)
+	for obj in ndj.readlines(): # Read line by line huge files to as a stream print(obj)
+	for i in range(10):
+		ndj.append({"id": i}) # Append new objects (can be an iterable object or a dict) print(ndj.getPath()) # Get the absolute path of the file ndj.reset() # delete the file

+You can use the first 2 init parameters in many ways (but "bz2" or "ndjson" extensions are mandatory):

+	ndj = NDJson("mydata", "/home/foo")
+	ndj = NDJson("/home/foo/mydata.bz2")
+	ndj = NDJson("/home/foo/mydata.ndjson")
+	ndj = NDJson("mydata.ndjson", "/home/foo/")
+	ndj = NDJson("mydata.bz2", "/home/foo/")

 ## URLParser

 This class use [public suffix list](https://publicsuffix.org/) (which is cached and reloaded every 10 days) to find "sub-domain" and "domain" parts of an url so you can compare urls: